 In addition to educational programs, SLPA continues the tradition of sponsoring two parties each year, one in the summer and a holiday party in December.
 These bring St. Louis psychologists together, facilitating professional camaraderie and socializing in informal settings, and have resulted in members forging invaluable and enduring friendships.

-Currently, SLPA has approximately 130 members, including psychologists, psychology graduate students, and affiliated mental health professionals.
+Currently, SLPA has approximately 130 members, including psychologists, psychology graduate and undergraduate students, and affiliated mental health professionals.

 SLPA is committed to its growth, not only by increasing its membership but also by promoting the ethical practice of the profession of psychology and by serving the St. Louis community.
 You are invited to join SLPA and help us make our world a better place to live.